Bar-Barina/country-finder/README.md

 Once the development server is running, open your browser and go to http://localhost:3000 to access the Country Finder application.

+To run unit tests, use the following command:

+`npm test`

 ## Features

 - **Live Search:** Quickly find countries by typing in their names.